 - Campaign Tracking will still update for message deliveries, bounces, opens, and clicks.
 Report counts will still increase if Contacts open messages, click links, etc. However, no actions will be taken based on these actions.

 NOTE: Since landing pages are taken down when the campaign is stopped, no more submissions are possible.

 Why would I restart a campaign?

 If you stop a campaign, you can restart it.
 However, as explained above, stopped campaigns don't "listen" to incoming events and don't take any actions, but their tracking will still update.

-Sometimes, this means that instead of restarting a stopped campaign, it's better to make a copy of the campaign using the Save As feature on the campaign management page.
+BEST PRACTICE: Because of the aforementioned reason, rather than restarting a campaign, we instead recommend making a copy of the campaign using the Save As feature on the campaign management page.

 Refer to the table below to determine whether you should restart a campaign or make a copy.